Your Legal Rights if Your Child is a Victim of Molestation by a Teacher

-In California, allegations of school teacher sex abuse more than doubled in 2014.
+In California, allegations of school teacher sexual abuse more than doubled in 2014.
 The San Gabriel Valley Tribune reported that, since 2008-2009, the number of child abuse complaints investigated by the California Commission on Teacher Credentialing had jumped up by 70%.
 In 2013, the CCTC blocked the credentialing of 1,475 teachers due to sexual misconduct.
 California now ranks third in the nation for sex abuse complaints against educators.

 Any form of childhood sex abuse is traumatic and hurtful, but psychological harm increases a hundredfold when the abuser is someone the child trusts, like a teacher or school counselor.
 Even when confronted with numerous complaints regarding the abuser’s behavior, unwitting principals, administrators, and school district officials may simply give offending teachers a verbal or written warning and allow them to go back to working with children.